ogotoh/spaln/README.md

       *N* = 1: set parameter values for cross-species comparison.
 The default value for *N* is 0 or 1 for DNA or protein query, respectively.
      * -yY *N*:	Relative contribution of length-dependent part of intron penalty (8)
      * -yZ *N*:	Relative contribution of oligomer composition within an intron (0)
-     * -XS: Activete salvage mode.
+     * -XS: Activate salvage mode.
 Considerably slow.

 5. **Sortgrcd**
   * **Sortgrcd** is used to recover the output of **spaln** with -O12 option, to apply some filtering, and also to rearrange the output of multiple **spaln** runs.